Campus Advising Notes Related to Kinesiology’s Physical and Health Education Teacher Education (PHETE) Option

 ADVISING DISCUSSION POINTS

-- Change of location to University Park should be initiated following the procedure at your campus.
+- Change of campus to University Park should be initiated following the procedure at your campus.

 - An individualized graduation plan will clearly demonstrate when a student should be relocating to University Park in order to maintain normal progress toward graduation.
 (See #3 above.)

-- Registration for classes at University Park occurs earlier than at most campuses, students should submit their request for a change of campus as early in the fall semester of their sophomore year as possible to ensure the best opportunity to register for and secure the appropriate courses required at University Park the following spring semester.
+- Registration for classes at University Park occurs earlier than at most campuses.
+The earlier the student submits their request for a change of campus in the semester prior to coming to University Park, the greater the chance the student can register in a timely manner for courses at University Park.